-Immediately upon the completion of the Distribution and the [REDACTED], DDIHL, one of our Controlling Shareholders, whose shares are listed on the Stock Exchange, will own approximately [REDACTED]% of our enlarged issued share capital.
-Therefore, our Controlling Shareholders will be able to exercise substantial control or influence over our business by directly or indirectly voting at shareholders' meetings in matters that are significant to us and our public Shareholders.
+Immediately upon the completion of the Introduction, DDIHL, our Controlling Shareholder, whose shares are listed on the Stock Exchange, will own approximately [REDACTED]% of our enlarged issued share capital.
+Therefore, our Controlling Shareholder will be able to exercise substantial control or influence over our business by directly or indirectly voting at shareholders' meetings in matters that are significant to us and our public Shareholders.
 For example, they may perform significant corporate actions, affect composition of the Board and affect the issue of dividends.
-Our Controlling Shareholders may take actions, and exercise influence that favour their interests over the interests of us or our public Shareholders.
-We cannot assure you that our Controlling Shareholders will not cause us to enter into transactions or take, or fail to take, other actions or make decisions that conflict with the best interests of our other Shareholders.
+Our Controlling Shareholder may take actions, and exercise influence that favour their interests over the interests of us or our public Shareholders.
+We cannot assure you that our Controlling Shareholder will not cause us to enter into transactions or take, or fail to take, other actions or make decisions that conflict with the best interests of our other Shareholders.